adrianrf/OpenGD77/docs/OpenGD77_User_Guide.md

 *Note:*

-- As the **Talker Alias** data is sent slowly as it is embedded inside the DMR audio data frames, the callsign will appear first and about half a second later the DMR ID or other text will arrive via the DMR data and be displayed.
+- As the **Talker Alias** data is sent slowly as it is embedded inside the DMR audio data frames, the callsign will appear first; about half a second later, the DMR ID or other text will arrive via the DMR data and be displayed.

 #### Talkgroup selection from the Rx Group list<!-- linebreak -->